QUEST\#4X: an extension of QUEST\#4 for benchmarking multireference wavefunction methods

 Since iCIPT2 samples the whole Hilbert space, the initial SA-CASSCF calculation is not really needed, although it does provide a good start for the selection procedure.
 Anyway, iCIPT2 can work with natural orbitals (NOs) obtained by diagonalizing the 1RDM for the selected configurations with, e.g., $C_{\mathrm{min}}=7 \times 10^{-5}$.
 Here, $C_{\mathrm{min}}$ is the single parameter involved in iCIPT2.
 That is, all configuration state functions with coefficients smaller in absolute value than $C_{\mathrm{min}}$ will be pruned away from the variational space determined iteratively (for more details, see Ref. \citenum{iCIPT2New}).
-With the fixed NOs, a series of iCIPT2 calculations can be performed with decreasing $C_{\mathrm{min}}$ and are then extrapolated to the zero $C_{\mathrm{min}}$ limit.
-The extrapolation is particularly robust when a linear fit is sufficient.
-It turns out that $C_{\mathrm{min}}=(4, 3, 2 , 1) \times 10^{-5}$ should be used for C$_{3}$H$_{5}$, CNO, CON, and CH$_{2}$NO$_{2}$, whereas $C_{\mathrm{min}}=(7, 5, 3, 1) \times 10^{-5}$ are already sufficient for other systems.
+With the fixed NOs, a series of iCIPT2 calculations can then be performed with decreasing $C_{\mathrm{min}}$, so as to approach the FCI limit ($C_{\mathrm{min}}=0$) by linear fit of the iCIPT2 vs PT2 energy plot.
+For both the ground and excited states, the extrapolation uncertainties at the 95\% confidence level were kept below 1 mHartree.
+Such uncertainties for the ground and excited states were then summed up as the error bars (less than 2 mHartree or 0.05 eV) for the extrapolated VEEs.
+The extrapolation distances, i.e., the differences between the largest iCIPT2 calculations (at $C_{\mathrm{min}}=1 \times 10^{-5}$) and extrapolated values, are also provided for reference.

 It should also be mentioned that the core orbitals were kept frozen in the correlation calculations.